zabertech/zaber-examples/docs/python-virtual-environment.md

 ### PyCharm configuration with Pipenv

-Here are some tips on using PyCharm
+Here are some tips on using PyCharm:

 1. Open the `src/example/python/` as a new project.
 2. Note: Opening `zaber-examples/` will not work since pipenv environments are constrained within individual examples.